 Students will have up to 3 days to turn in assignments after the due date for partial credit.
-10% of the assignment grade will be deducted for each day it is late until the cut-off date.
+Assignments will be docked points for each day they are late until the cut-off date.
 After the third late day assignment pages will automatically close the submission option.
 Students may have the chance to earn extra credit during the course of the semester.
 Students will be notified when an extra credit option is available.
 I will also make arrangements with students who notify me of family, community or cultural obligations that do not allow for timely completion of assignments.
 These aspects of life are of the utmost importance to us as O'odham and they will not be counted against the student.
 In these instances, please notify me as soon as possible to discuss how you can make up missed assignments.